MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 Backend release improving experience to some of our users.

-- The Migration Manager table will get populated a bit faster for the average migration, while large migrations (1000s of users) will see a considerable speed improvement.
+- The Migration Manager table gets populated a bit faster for the average migration, while large migrations (1000s of users) will see a considerable speed improvement.
 - In the Migration Manager overview, some migrations with many users that have been scanned/migrated a large number o times would sometimes fail to populate the table.
 This has been fixed by optimizing how migrations get populated in order to increase performance.

 ## Frontend v1.15.4 (May 13, 2020)